ai4sees/XAI/README.md

 - We perform Perturbation Analysis and Visual Analysis for a comprehensive validation process
 - We incorporate feature importance scores into the model training process through feature weighting or feature augmentation

+## Project Structure

+    XAI/
+    -data/
+    -exec/
+    -notebooks/
+    -perturb/
+    -results/
+    -src/
+    -tsmule/
+    -xai_eval/tsmule/
+    -README.md
+    -requirements.txt

+where:

+&#8226; `data/` contains datasets used in this project
+&#8226; `exec/` contains executable files for preproecessing and downloading the input data, computation of feature contributions and model training with incorporation of feature contribution and without incorporation of feature contribution
+&#8226; `notebooks/` contains demo execution of the project and visual analysis of feature importance scores in jupyter notebooks
+&#8226; `perturb/` contains perturbation related functions and class files
+&#8226; `results/` contains sample data, model and other output files
+&#8226; `src/` contains class files and other functions related to preprocessing of data, training of models and computation of feature contributions
+&#8226; `tsmule/` contains the TS-MULE repository code
+&#8226; `xai_eval/tsmule/` contains cache files related to the project

 ## Installation

 This code needs python- 3.9 or higher.
 For other dependencies of the project, run the command